junglesta/wherenodoctor/_posts/2016-01-01-07-antibiotics-how-to-use.md

 The use of all medicines should be limited.
 But this is especially true of antibiotics, for the following reasons:

-1. Poisoning and reactions.
+## 1. Poisoning and reactions

 Antibiotics not only kill bacteria, they can also harm the body, either by poisoning it or by causing allergic reactions.
 Many people die each year because they take antibiotics they do not need.

-2. Upsetting the natural balance.
+## 2. Upsetting the natural balance

 Not all bacteria in the body are harmful.
 Some are necessary for the body to function normally.
 Antibiotics often kill the good bacteria along with the harmful ones.

 Babies who are given antibiotics sometimes develop fungus or yeast infections of the mouth (thrush, p.
 232) or skin (moniliasis, p.
 242).
 This is because the antibiotics kill the bacteria that help keep fungus under control.

 For similar reasons, persons who take ampicillin and other broad-spectrum antibiotics for several days may develop diarrhea.
 Antibiotics may kill some kinds of bacteria necessary for digestion, upsetting the natural balance of bacteria in the gut.

-3. Resistance to treatment.
+## 3. Resistance to treatment

 In the long run, the most important reason the use of antibiotics should be limited, is that WHEN ANTIBIOTICS ARE USED TOO MUCH, THEY BECOME LESS EFFECTIVE.

 When attacked many times by the same antibiotic, bacteria become stronger and are no longer killed by it.
 They become resistant to the antibiotic.
 For this reason, certain dangerous diseases like typhoid are becoming more difficult to treat than they were a few years ago.